wdhdev/updated-psl-wiki/Third-Party-Diffusion.md

 * For issues with Let's Encrypt, contact Let's Encrypt.
 * For issues with Cloudflare, contact Cloudflare.
-* For issues with Adsence Subdomains, contact [Google Adsense Support](https://support.google.com/adsense/gethelp)
+* For issues with Adsense Subdomains, contact [Google Adsense Support](https://support.google.com/adsense/gethelp)
 * For issues with IOS, contact Apple.
 * For issues with GitLab, contact GitLab.
 * For issues with Facebook Pixel, contact Facebook.
 They now have a review process for requests for addition.
 During that review the following things will are checked:
     - The domain(s) requested for addition have subdomains in large numbers
     - The domain(s) requested for addition do indeed appear to represent separate business entities which require cookie separation
     - The domain(s) requested for addition are owned by the requestor and will continue to be owned for at least two years
-    - The domain(s) requested for addition are not running functionality which would break with a PSL addition (e.g. login/registration, cookie functionality, JavaScript and dynamic behaviours)
+    - The domain(s) requested for addition are not running functionality which would break with a PSL addition (e.g. login/registration, cookie functionality, JavaScript and dynamic behaviors)